ZicsX/Pneumonia-Detection/README.md

 # Pneumonia-Detection
-This project collaboratively examines the accuracy of predicting pneumonia in chest X-rays by various image processing techniques and algorithms - Logistic regression , U-net , CNN.
+This project collaboratively examines the accuracy of predicting pneumonia in chest X-rays by various image processing techniques and algorithms - Logistic regression, U-net, CNN.